DreamRift

 DreamRift is an American independent video game developer based in Orlando, Florida, founded in 2009.
 They have developed two video games for Nintendo's handheld systems, Nintendo DS and Nintendo 3DS: Monster Tale and Epic Mickey: Power of Illusion.

 Overview

-Founded in 2009 by Peter Ong and Ryan Pijai, DreamRift is an independent videogame company that has developed games with major publishers including Disney Interactive Studios and Majesco Entertainment.
+Founded in 2009 by Peter Ong and Ryan Pijai, DreamRift is an independent videogame company that has developed games with major publishers including Disney Interactive Studios and Majesco.
 Its first project was announced in November 2009 under the working title of Project Monster.

-In an interview with Peter Ong, Dreamrift's Co-Founder and Creative Director, Destructoid asked about the inception of the project and company:
+In an interview with Peter Ong, Dreamrift's co-founder and Creative Director, Destructoid asked about the inception of the project and company:

 There's a lot of experience on the team, but DreamRift is a new studio, and you guys are coming out of the gate with a new IP here.
 I'd imagine that would be both challenging and scary.